azhaque59/EthernetRTL_BW16/README.md

 For now, this project assumes that your module’s default AmebaD mapping is compatible.
 If SPI activity appears on the wrong pins, revisit this section for correction.

-Would you like me to give you a shorter “footnote version” too (for use on the schematic or circuit PNG)?

 ## 🧩 Example Sketch